Xunnamius/xscripts/lib/@black-flag/extensions/README.md

       boolean: true,
       description: 'Deploy to the remote production environment',
       requires: { target: DeployTarget.Vercel },
+      // ▼ This overrides --preview's default if --production is given
+      implies: { preview: false },
+      // ▼ This allows implications to be overridden by command line arguments
+      looseImplications: true,
       subOptionOf: {
         target: {
           // Since subOptionOf runs on 2nd parse, target MUST be defined (as